alltheplaces/alltheplaces/docs/WIKIDATA.md

 of OSM elements with Wikidata codes
 [over the previous few years](https://taginfo.openstreetmap.org/keys/brand%3Awikidata#chronology).

-Running our custom `scrapy nsi` command but this time with a direct QID parameter specified yields the NSI tag suggestions for the QID.
+Running our custom `scrapy nsi` command, but this time with a direct QID parameter specified, yields the NSI tag suggestions for the QID.
 This is the bottom line of the output below:

 ```